Why We Lose an Hour Every Year (And How to Get It Back)

 Why This Matters (More Than You Think)

-For software developers: Leap seconds have crashed trading systems, caused network outages, and broken databases that couldn’t handle timestamps jumping backward.
+- For software developers: Leap seconds have crashed trading systems, caused network outages, and broken databases.

-For GPS systems: Without constant time corrections, your GPS would be off by miles within hours.
+- For GPS systems: Without constant time corrections, GPS would be off by miles within hours.

-For financial markets: High-frequency trading relies on microsecond precision.
-A leap second can cause chaos when systems disagree about what time it actually is.
+- For financial markets: High-frequency trading relies on microsecond precision.

-For space missions: When you’re navigating between planets, being off by a second means missing your target by thousands of miles.
+- For space missions: Being off by a second means missing your target by thousands of miles.

 The Great Leap Second Debate